spartan-protocol/spartan-docs/docs/dao.md

 > ℹ. `ADD_CURATED_POOL` Requires: 66.66% Consensus

-Adding a pool to the 'Curated' list enables extra features and incentives ontop of the pool as explained in the [liquidity section](/liquidity-pools?id=curated-pools) of the documenation.
+Adding a pool to the 'Curated' list enables extra features and incentives on top of the pool as explained in the [liquidity section](/liquidity-pools?id=curated-pools) of the documenation.
 As this is an important decision involving value extraction functions, a majority (66.66%) consensus is required for it to pass.

 ### Remove Pool from Curated